-Cadillac Mountain in Acadia National Park, at 1,530 feet, is the highest point along the North Atlantic seaboard and the first place to view sunrise in the United States from October 7 through March 6.
-It is one of over 20 mountains on Mount Desert Island, Maine, that were pushed up by earth's tectonic and volcanic forces millions of years ago.
+Cadillac Mountain in Acadia National Park, at 1,530 feet (466 meters), is the highest point along the North Atlantic seaboard and the first place to view sunrise in the United States from October 7 through March 6.
+It is one of over 20 mountains on Mount Desert Island (MDI), Maine that were pushed up by earth's tectonic and volcanic forces millions of years ago.
 Were it not for the once enormous glaciers that sheared off their tops, they would be even higher than what we see today.
-Note the slopes on the Porcupine Islands in the distance.
+You can easily see the results of this on a smaller scale by viewing the slopes on the Porcupine Islands in the distance.
 The North side is on the left and the steeper slope, or the down side, is on the right east side.
-The glaciers crept across the land here from the left to the right and stretched out to sea as far as 400 miles! (mobile)
+The glaciers crept across the land here from the left to the right (in a southerly direction) and stretched out to sea as far as 400 miles (644 kilometers)!

-Cadillac Mountain is actually in the city of Bar Harbor, Maine, a rising coastal resort with a unique blend of a Down East Maine fishing village combined with quiet New England charm.
-A wide range of activities, recreation, and entertainment, both nature based and community based are available.
-Much revolves around the coast and the park itself.
-The town's shopping district can easily be seen from the eastern side of the mountain.
+Cadillac Mountain is within the municipality of Bar Harbor, Maine, a popular coastal resort known for its unique blend of a Down East Maine fishing village combined with quiet community charm.
+The town's shopping district can easily be seen from the eastern side of the mountain and is particularly striking to view when there is a large cruise ship in the harbor.
+Cadillac Mountain is by far the most dominant land feature on MDI and for many miles along the Maine coast.
+As one would expect, most activities and businesses revolve around the ocean and the park itself.
 During normal season, there is a free shuttle bus service available that connects most important points on Mount Desert Island as well as to a few on the mainland.

 The scenic Summit Road officially opened in 1931.
 It meanders along the North and eastern side of the mountain for approximately 3.5 miles (5.6 km) until reaching the top.
 There are several small observation points along the roadway that offer prime viewing opportunities.
 Take advantage of them on the way up as well as on the way back down.
 It is easy to get caught up in the views while driving but be sure to remain attentive as much of the road is right beside steep cliff like areas.
 Exercise caution when getting in and out of your vehicle as this can be a well traveled road during the summer and autumn months.